awsdocs/amazon-ec2-user-guide/doc_source/ec2-lamp-amazon-linux-2.md

 The following procedures help you install an Apache web server with PHP and [MariaDB](https://mariadb.org/about/) \(a community\-developed fork of MySQL\) support on your Amazon Linux 2 instance \(sometimes called a LAMP web server or LAMP stack\)\.
 You can use this server to host a static website or deploy a dynamic PHP application that reads and writes information to a database\.

+**Important**
 To set up a LAMP web server on Amazon Linux AMI, see [Tutorial: Install a LAMP Web Server with the Amazon Linux AMI](install-LAMP.md)\.

-**Important**
 If you are trying to set up a LAMP web server on an Ubuntu or Red Hat Enterprise Linux instance, this tutorial will not work for you\.
 For more information about other distributions, see their specific documentation\.
 For information about LAMP web servers on Ubuntu, see the Ubuntu community documentation [ApacheMySQLPHP](https://help.ubuntu.com/community/ApacheMySQLPHP) topic\.

 ## Step 1: Prepare the LAMP Server<a name="prepare-lamp-server"></a>

 **Prerequisites**
 This tutorial assumes that you have already launched a new instance using Amazon Linux 2, with a public DNS name that is reachable from the internet\.
 For more information, see [Step 1: Launch an Instance](EC2_GetStarted.md#ec2-launch-instance)\.
 You must also have configured your security group to allow SSH \(port 22\), HTTP \(port 80\), and HTTPS \(port 443\) connections\.
-For more information about these prerequisites, see [Setting Up with Amazon EC2](get-set-up-for-amazon-ec2.md)\.
+For more information about these prerequisites, see [Authorizing Inbound Traffic for Your Linux Instances](authorizing-access-to-an-instance.md)\.

 **Note**
 The following procedure installs the latest PHP version available on Amazon Linux 2, currently PHP 7\.2\.
 If you plan to use PHP applications other than those described in this tutorial, you should check their compatibility with PHP 7\.2\.<a name="install_apache-2"></a>